 Trump since January has been demanding the resignation of Maduro, a leftist firebrand who presides over a crumbling economy that has led millions of people to flee.

-Pompeo nonetheless voiced confidence that Maduro would fall and suggested he may share the inglorious fate of Romania's communist dictator.
+Pompeo nonetheless voiced confidence that Maduro would fall and suggested he may share the inglorious fate of Romania's dictator.

 Unlike on many of its international priorities, the Trump administration has found support on Venezuela, with most Western and Latin American nations also considering Guaido the interim president.

 - 'Threat to US' -

 Pompeo pledged that the United States would not overlook Latin America -- which he at one point referred to as "our backyard," an expression often associated with past US interventionism in the continent.

 He also vowed to keep up pressure on two other leftist strongholds, Nicaragua and Cuba, faulting previous president Barack Obama's steps to normalize relations with Havana after a half-century of hostility.